 Kaldahl first trained as a potter in the 1970s.
 In 1990, he graduated from the master’s program at the Royal College of Art in London.
-He is a co-founder of the artist-run exhibition platform Copenhagen Ceramics (CC), launched in 2012.
 Kaldahl’s works are represented in several public and private collections including the Victoria and Albert Museum, The Danish Museum of Art & Design, The National Museum of Art, Architecture and Design in Oslo, and the Musée des Arts Decoratifs.

-Martin Bodilsen Kaldahl was Associate Professor from 2009 – 2020 at SuperFormLab at KADK, The Royal Danish Academy, School of Design.
-He is a co-initiator of the artist run exhibition platform, Copenhagen Ceramics (CC) in 2011.
-CC ran a gallery in Copenhagen from 2012 – 2014, showing 27 exhibitions.
-Since then CC continues to curate shows, e.g. the large international show of 23 artists Ceramic Momentum – Staging the Object at CLAY Museum of Ceramic Art, Denmark ( from May 10 through Nov 3 2019), and most recently Bend, Bubble and Shine – a show of nine Danish ceramic artists at Hostler Burrows Gallery in New York and Los Angeles.
+Kaldahl was associate professor from 2009–2020 at SuperFormLab at KADK, The Royal Danish Academy, School of Design.
+He is a co-initiator of the artist-run exhibition platform, Copenhagen Ceramics (CC).
+CC ran a gallery in Copenhagen from 2012–2014, showing 27 exhibitions.
+Since then CC continues to curate shows, including the large international show of 23 artists Ceramic Momentum — Staging the Object at the CLAY Museum of Ceramic Art, Denmark, and most recently Bend, Bubble, and Shine, a show of nine Danish ceramic artists at Hostler Burrows' galleries in New York and Los Angeles.

 MARTIN BODILSEN KALDAHL